The answer to “what banks do rich people use?” is: it depends.

 Banking for the Rich 101

-As mentioned, when it comes to private banking, there are a wide range of variables that go into choosing a jurisdiction.
-So, there isn’t a single answer to the question what banks do rich people use.
+When it comes to private banking, there is a wide range of variables that go into choosing a jurisdiction.
+So, there isn’t a single answer to the question of what banks rich people use.

 With this in mind, let’s take a look at some of the most important considerations that go into choosing where to bank.